gregunz/Hogwild/README.md

 `$3` argument is the log level (or verbosity) from `0` (minimal) to `3` (maximal)

+## Results

+Results are uploaded on transfer.sh (linked displayed in the console).
+In case of failure (if server transfer.sh is down) we also print them in the console (just to be sure!).

 ### Reference
 Hogwild! implementation : "A Lock-Free Approach to Parallelizing Stochastic Gradient Descent"